jhumelsine/jhumelsine.github.io/_posts/2025-10-27-singleton.md

 I suspect that most developers still may not know how to apply it, and Singleton’s description is in part to blame for this.

-In this blog entry you will learn:
+In this blog entry I will present:
 1. What the Singleton pattern is.
 2. How to implement it (with pitfalls).
 3. Where it fits (and where it doesn’t).